Why do you need a boundary survey?

-- Boundary surveying might determine if you are in a floodplain.
+- A flood elevation survey done as part of your boundary survey will determine if you are in a floodplain.

 - Boundary surveying can provide markings along your property lines which allow you to put up a fence on your property boundary line in the correct location so that you don’t encroach on another property or leave too much space between the fence and the boundary line.

-- Boundary surveying is the first step in being able to subdivide your property to divide it among family members.
+- A property survey is the first step in being able to subdivide your property to divide it among family members.

-- Boundary surveying should be done to make sure the building you’re constructing is on the lot, and not encroaching on any easement lines.
+- A boundary line survey should be done to make sure the building you’re constructing is on the lot, and not encroaching on any easement lines.